 Make sure to bake up a batch of these oatmeal cups during your weekly meal prep.
 They last in the fridge for up to five days, and will last in the freezer for much longer—up to three months.
 Eat them cold, at room temperature, or warmed in the microwave or toaster oven with a little bit of nut butter on top.
 Yum!
 They are great for breakfast or easy snacks.
-I really like pairing a baked oatmeal cup with a piece of fruit for an after-school snack for my kindergartener.
+We really like pairing a baked oatmeal cup with a piece of fruit for an after-school snack.

 I like these oatmeal cups just as they are, but if you’re looking to fancy it up a bit, feel free to fold your favorite oatmeal mix-ins into the batter.
 Chopped walnuts, raisins, and mini chocolate chips are all amazing!

 Happy Pumpkin Season, friends.
 Enjoy!